Social Media

 We want every AARE Conference to be a safe and productive environment for delegates.
 We expect all participants—attendees, speakers, sponsors and volunteers—to demonstrate appropriate behaviour at every AARE conference, including AARE-related social events and in related online communities and social media.

-- First and foremost, think before you tweet.
-Use common sense and courtesy when tweeting.
-The 'Golden Rule' is: tweet unto others as you would have them tweet unto you.
+- First and foremost, think before you post.
+Use common sense and courtesy when posting.
+The 'Golden Rule' is: post unto others as you would have them post unto you.
 Remember, we are a community of professionals and we should conduct ourselves professionally.

 - Questions, comments and constructive feedback should be made on social media in a courteous manner.
 When quoting or citing others’ work, we ask users of social media to uphold our values of intellectual collegiality and accuracy, and to respect context at all times to avoid misrepresentation and appropriation.

-- Please be prudent about tweeting unpublished research results.
-Respect the presenter’s wishes: If a presenter says they would not like their paper to be tweeted, then this should be adhered to.
-If a presenter is OK with tweeting of comments but asks you to refrain from tweeting pictures of their slides, please adhere to this as well.
+- Please be prudent about posting unpublished research results.
+Respect the presenter’s wishes: If a presenter says they would not like their paper to be broadcast on social media, then this should be adhered to.
+If a presenter is OK with posting comments but asks you to refrain from posting pictures of their slides, please adhere to this as well.

-- Questions and comments should always relate to the presenter’s research and ideas only – not to their person or their mode of presentation.
+- Questions and comments should always relate to delegate’s and presenter’s research and ideas only – not to their person or their mode of presentation.
 The strength of our community comes from its diversity.

 These guidelines reflect our common understanding and goal of a collaborative, shared environment.
 We expect they will be followed in spirit as much as in the letter.
-In the case of inappropriate social media use, please inform a member of AARE and please do not engage at all with tweets that may be in breach of these guidelines.
+In the case of inappropriate social media use, please inform a member of the AARE Executive and please do not engage at all with posts that may be in breach of these guidelines.